 Normal gastric emptying requires coordinated efforts by the muscles that control the four regions of the stomach, nerves that modulate the actions of these muscles, and chemical mediators.
 Important events that occur during gastric filling and emptying include fundic relaxation (accommodation) in response to food ingestion, antral contractions and churning (trituration) of large food particles, and finally pyloric relaxation.

 The neurogenic network of the stomach includes elements of both the central nervous system (CNS) and the enteric nervous system (ENS).
 The CNS elements involve both sympathetic and parasympathetic fibers.
 Sympathetic fibers arise from the thoracic spinal nerves, extending to postganglionic nerves that run along the celiac plexus and the vascular supply to the stomach.
 The sympathetic innervation includes afferent pain fibers that arise from the stomach, as well as motor fibers that innervate the pyloric sphincter.
 The parasympathetic innervation stems from the right and left vagal trunks, which eventually divide into multiple branches that course throughout the stomach wall and synapse with the ENS.

 The ENS is an independent branch of the peripheral nervous system that is divided into two plexuses: the submucosal (Meissner) and the myenteric (Auerbach) plexuses.
 The submucosal plexus receives only parasympathetic input and innervates the cells of epithelial layer and muscular externa.
-The myenteric plexus, on the other hand, is situated between the middle circular and the outer longitudinal muscle layers, receiving both ...
+The myenteric plexus, on the other hand, is situated between the middle circular and the outer longitudinal muscle ...